 A digital signature can be viewed as a fingerprint or a coded message that is unique to both the document being signed and the signer.
 It binds both of them together.

 If we recall, a handwritten signature also does the same thing.
-However, in digital signature’s case, this is being done electronically with no paperwork involved.
+However, in the digital signature’s case, this is being done electronically with no paperwork involved.

 A digital signature is considered equal to a handwritten signature.

-Just as a person’s identity is attached when signing a paper document, digital signature too acts as a binding commitment and attaches the identity of the person signing it to the document.
+Just as a person’s identity is attached when signing a paper document, the digital signature too acts as a binding commitment and attaches the identity of the person signing it to the document.